cornernote/wordpress-skeleton/README.md

 You also need to copy `wp/wp-content/*` to `wp-content/`, in particular the `wp/wp-content/themes/twentyfourteen` folder (or your selected theme).

-If you would like WordPress to run it's normal installation wizard, simply rename `wp-config.php` to `wp-config.bak.php`.
-Once the installation wizard is complete, you can copy the generated defines from `wp/wp-config.php` into `config.php`.
+If you would like WordPress to run it's normal installation wizard then rename `wp-config.php` to `wp-config.bak.php` then visit `/wp/index.php` (not `index.php`).
+Once the installation wizard is complete, you can copy the generated defines from `wp/wp-config.php` into `config.php` and remove `wp/wp-config.php`.

 useful links:
 * https://getcomposer.org/